Home » All Recipes » Side Dish Recipes » Arroz Verde

 How to make Arroz Verde

-5. Add the chilis, parsley, cilantro, green onions, garlic, and ¼ cup of chicken broth to a food processor.
-Pulse until a fine puree forms.
+Add the peeled peppers, parsley, cilantro, green onions, garlic, and ¼ cup chicken broth to a high-powered food processor.
+Pulse until you have a fine green puree.
+This is the flavor base of your rice, so I like to blend it until it’s very smooth.

 Chef Jenn’s Tips